 A doctor can diagnose a person with one of the above types based on the duration and intensity of their symptoms.

 Bipolar I and bipolar II are the most widespread forms of bipolar disorder.
-They are also the more severe of the bipolar disorders.
+They are also the

 Bipolar I vs. bipolar II